Updated: January 13, 2022

-The financial security and confidence of AAFMAA Members like you has been our top priority for 142 years.
+The financial security and confidence of AAFMAA Members like you has been our top priority since 1879.
 We understand the concern around your AAFMAA policies caused by the uncertainty of COVID-19 and the subsequent rollout of the COVID-19 vaccines.
 To help ensure your continued confidence, below are the answers to frequently asked questions our Members have asked about the impacts of COVID-19 on their policies.

 For more information or if you have a question not addressed below, please contact AAFMAA Policy Services at